 Analyzing Fastly's Unusual Options Activity

-Shares of Fastly (NYSE:FSLY) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $51.26.
+Fastly (NYSE:FSLY) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $52.05 following the option alert.

 - Sentiment: BEARISH